 Pro-rata calculation

-- The first step is to divide this employee’s pay by 52 weeks that make one year.
-Meaning $10 000 divided by 52weeks to give us $192.31
+The first step is to determine the annual salary by dividing the employee's salary by the 52 weeks in a year.
+Meaning $10 000 divided by 52 weeks to give us $192.31

 Therefore, this employee’s pro-rata pay is $951.9